rocky-linux/documentation/docs/books/incus_server/05-incus_images.md

 If you followed this instruction anyway, stop the container and move it back to the original name to continue to follow along.

-For the purposes of this guide, go ahead and install two more images for now:
+For this guide, go ahead and install two more images for now:

 ```bash
 incus launch images:rockylinux/9 rockylinux-test-9